Skip to main content

 How protected actions are discovered

-VerifiedX can discover protected boundaries through more than one surface:
+VerifiedX can discover protected actions through more than one surface:

 • Raw runtimes